 Every single item we order does not have equal value.
 Some parts cost more while some are used more frequently.
 ABC inventory analysis helps categorize those items so we can understand which ones should receive our full attention.

-As the name suggests, this inventory categorization technique groups your inventory in three buckets: A, B, & C.
+As the name suggests, this inventory categorization technique groups your inventory into three buckets: A, B, & C.

 - A’ items are the most important to an organization.
 This material should receive your full focus due to its high usage rate or a high price (or both).